 Join this massive movement.
-Admire and get lost in the #WingsOfParadise artworks in your home city or on social media, or share your favorite piece with friends and start your own conversation about protecting the future of the forests and our planet.
+Admire and get lost in the #WingsOfParadise artworks in your home city or on social media, or share your favourite piece with friends and start your own conversation about protecting the future of the forests and our planet:

 This beautiful bird of paradise in Taipei, Taiwan is just one of the many birds being displaced from their rainforest home.

 A flock of paradise birds were also spotted on a wall in Bondy, France

 This bird of paradise was caught courting his female counterpart in Tokyo, Japan